 Canopy kelp area exhibited spatiotemporally distinct patterns in the three regions of the study area from 1989-2015 (Fig. 2d-f).
 Kelp area showed substantial interannual variation both at the individual sites and the OCNMS-wide scale (Fig. 1; see also (Pfister et al. 2017)).
-While the area of kelp in absolute terms varied substantially among sites within a region (Table 3; Pfister et al. 2017), kelp trends varied predominantly by region within the Olympic Coast.
+While the area of kelp in absolute terms varied substantially among sites within a region (Table 3; Pfister et al. 2017), kelp trends varied predominantly by region along the Olympic Coast.
 At the furthest north sites, kelp area indices showed no clear long-term trends but displayed notably higher interannual variability at Tatoosh Island than Neah Bay and Chibadehl Rocks inside the Strait of Juan de Fuca (Fig. 2d; note that Neah Bay and Chibadehl Rocks are in the same kelp monitoring stratum (Fig. 1), and thus share a single kelp time series).
 The central region also showed within-region differences among sites (Fig. 2e).
 Canopy area at Cape Alava increased from 1989 to 2000 before stabilizing and possibly declining in recent years, while Point of the Arches and Anderson Point decreased in the early 1990s before following a qualitative pattern similar to Cape Alava.
 The index of canopy area at Cape Alava was far less variable than the other two central sites.
-At the southern sites, canopy area generally increased until the early 2000s before stabilizing or declining slightly (Fig. 2f); as with the central region (Fig. 2e) there were some differences in the signs of short-term trends across the four southern sites early in the time series, although the degree of interannual variability was fairly consistent across the sites.
+At the southern sites, canopy area generally increased until the early 2000s before stabilizing or declining slightly (Fig. 2f).
+As with the central region (Fig. 2e) there were some differences in the signs of short-term trends across the four southern sites early in the time series, although the degree of interannual variability was fairly consistent across the sites.

 Connections between sea otters, invertebrates, and kelp

 We detected differences in the kelp population growth rate between periods with a OCNMS-wide average growth rate of 0.056 for 2002-2015 and of -0.037 for the 1989-2001 period (difference between periods p =0.012; Fig. 4).
 While the temporal effect is intriguing, more interesting is the interaction between sea otter population growth rate and time period.
 Sea otter growth had a positive relationship with kelp during the earlier period (point estimate of slope = 0.285) but a negative effect of sea otters during the later period (point estimate of slope = -0.507; interaction term p = 0.045).
 There was no support for regional variation in kelp population growth after accounting for other factors (p = 0.128).
 The model considering only a single time period found no effect of sea otters on kelp (p = 0.40) but differences in kelp population growth rate among regions (p = 0.024).
 This result shows how the temporal context can substantively alter the interpretation of mechanisms driving kelp population growth.
-Importantly, our analyses should not be taken to suggest a discrete break population time-series in 2001 – using alternate breakpoints in the time series between 1999 and 2003 yield qualitatively similar results – rather, dividing the time series is a convenient way of summarizing changes in a continuous time series (see Fig. 2).
+Importantly, our analyses should not be taken to suggest a discrete break in the population time-series in 2001 – using alternate breakpoints in the time series between 1999 and 2003 yield qualitatively similar results – rather, dividing the time series is a convenient way of summarizing changes in a continuous time series (see Fig. 2).